 Good news for springtime revelers—Jackson pops off with live music and community events 12 months out of the year!

 Of course, considering Jackson Hole’s reputation as the “Last of the Old West,” it’s only natural that Old West Days, an annual celebration of the area’s Western heritage, is a huge event.
-Occurring every Memorial Day weekend, the celebration includes traditional festival offerings like live music, food and games, as well as themed events such as the Mountain Man Rendezvous, the Old West Days Parade and the ever-popular Jackson Hole Shootout.
-The Jackson Hole Rodeo also opens on May 27th.
+Occurring every Memorial Day weekend, the celebration includes traditional festival offerings like live music, food, and games, as well as themed events such as the Mountain Man Rendezvous, the Old West Days Parade and the ever-popular Jackson Hole Shootout.
+The Jackson Hole Rodeo also opens.
 Yee-haw!

 Rain or shine, Jackson Hole abounds with places to shake your case of spring fever and enjoy the life blossoming in every corner of the spectacular landscape.
 Keep up with us here at jacksonholetraveler.com or follow our Facebook and Instagram feeds for up-to-the-minute “spring forward” tips and happenings.